 My favorite part of this cod fish recipe is the sweet lemon mixed with the earthy olive oil and the salty capers.

 If you love chicken piccata, this recipe is for you!
-As someone who eats a lot of Mediterranean food, seafood is something I try to incorporate more and more into my families diet.
+As someone who eats a lot of Mediterranean food and seafood is something I try to incorporate more and more into my families diet.

-We often eat this Baked Cod with Lemon, Black Sea Bass Recipe and this Mediterranean Salmon recipe on repeat.
+We also love this Black Sea Bass Recipe, Pan Fried Fish and this Mediterranean Salmon recipe on repeat.

 What Ingredients Are in Baked Cod?